Activities

 Sea-angling is also possible and fishing rods are available to rent to fish from the shore.

-Our seashores are excellent places to explore , see, study and collect barnacles, periwinkles sea-shells, crabs, carageen moss etc.
+Our seashores are excellent places to explore , see, study and collect barnacles, periwinkles sea-shells, crabs, carageen moss etc. You can also order carageen moss for dessert.

-Knitting – learn knitting from the folks at ‘ An Tuirne Island Handknits’ at Cill Mhuirbhigh.
+Knitting – learn knitting from the folks at ‘An Tuirne Island Handknits’ at Cill Mhuirbhigh.

-Guided walks and Bus tours will be available as required.
+Guided walks and bus tours will be available as required.

 Towards the end of your stay, to treat yourself, you can organise a carriage ride or a pony and trap along the low road to Cill Rónáin.